Leaf-Agriculture/docs/docs/operations_endpoints.md

 A `leafUserId`, `provider` and `fileFormat` (optional).

-When you are sure which file format to send, it's best to add the `fileFormat`, that must be one of the following:
+When you are sure which provider a file came from and that if there are multiple files they belong to the same operations, you can add the `fileFormat`, that must be one of the following:

 ```